 - During low-sunlight months, it’s dormant, not dead.
 Don’t throw it out!
 Just reduce the amount you water a bit and wait until it can get more sun.

 The last one is often the culprit for beginners worried about their flytraps not opening.
-Because it loves sunlight so much, it will become more dormant as the sunlight levels go down, which would be Autumn in the northern hemisphere, and Spring in the southern hemisphere.
+Because it loves sunlight so much, it will become more dormant as the sunlight levels go down, usually during Autumn.
 It will still be alive though it may appear dead and will grow back as sun levels go up again.

 As long as you’re correctly maintaining its environment, and you’re not over or underfeeding your Venus flytrap, the best solution is to just give it time.
 If you’ve been worried about your Venus flytrap, we hope we’ve assuaged some of your concerns, and best of luck in maintaining your exciting plant!